sibyllinesoft/rave/README.md

 From the CLI, run `rave vm build-image --profile dev` for the lightweight variant (default `production`), or pass `--attr` if you need a custom flake output.

 Use `nix build .#rave-qcow2-dev` when you need a faster local iteration loop, and swap back to the full profile before publishing artifacts.
+The landing dashboard and welcome script automatically hide Outline/n8n (or any future optional services) when those modules are disabled.

 ## 🔧 Development